AytekinYenilmez/NYC_Taxi_Project/README.md

 ## 🙋‍♂️ Support

-For issues, questions, or contributions, please create an issue in the repository or contact the development team.
+For issues, questions, or contributions, please create an issue in the repository or contact Aytekin Yenilmez.

 ---